Kmer-File-Format/kff-rust-api/Readme.md

 ### Enumerating kmers from a file

-This high level reader API is made to be very easy to use.
+This high-level reader API is made to be very easy to use.
-This part of the API allow you to enumerate each pair of kmer / data through the whole file, hiding all the kff datastructures.
+This part of the API allows you to enumerate each pair of kmer/data through the whole file, hiding all the kff data structures.

 ```rust
 let mut file = kff::Kff::<std::io::BufReader<std::fs::File>>::open(kff_path).expect("could not open kff file");